 JOY, GENTLE FRIENDS!

 Rev. Tyger Penson is a retired teacher, missionary, mission developer, and pastor.
-She and Todd (also a retired pastor) live in Alderbrook and are members of Faith.
+She lives in Alderbrook and is a member of Faith since 2018.

 Rev. Tyger Penson Rev. Tyger Penson